zzzprojects/learn-orm/tutorials/vb-net/database-operations.md

 ## SqlConnection

-VB.NET provides a `SqlConnection` class which represents a connection to a SQL Server database, it cannot be inherited.
+VB.NET provides a `SqlConnection` class that represents a connection to a SQL Server database, it cannot be inherited.

  - A `SqlConnection` object represents a unique session to a SQL Server data source.
  - With a client/server database system, it is equivalent to a network connection to the server.